how-to-create-a-file-upload-form-in-wordpress_b

 How to Create a File Upload Form

-The video above will walk you through the entire process.
-Prefer written instructions?
-Check out the steps below:
+The video above will walk you through the entire process, or check out the steps below for the most up-to-date information.

 The WPForms homepage